Density of periodic points, invariant measures and almost equicontinuous points of cellular automata: Results on invariant measures

-Roughly, if $\mu$ is a shift ergodic measure, to have $\mu$-equicontinuous points without equicontinuous points requires that there exist some `perturbations' that can move to infinity but the probability that these perturbations move to infinity is equal to zero.
-One way to get theses properties for an automaton $(F,S(\mu ))$, is that $F$ generate permanently `propagating structures'' of different sizes.
-The ``length of life'' of the ``propagating structures'' depends on their size.
+Roughly, to have $\mu$-equicontinuous points but no equicontinuous points requires that there exist some `perturbations' that can move to infinity but the probability that these perturbations move to infinity is equal to zero.
+One way to get theses properties for an automaton $F$ and an invariant measure $\mu_c$ (obtained thanks to the results of theorem \ref{thm1}), is that $(A^\ZZ ,F)$ generates permanently `propagating structures'' of all type of sizes.
+The ``length of life'' of the ``propagating structures'' depends on their sizes.
 This is roughly the dynamic of the following cellular automaton $F_e$.